 The interactions in the photo studio were key.
 After looking at other photo personalisation websites and doing usability testing on our current studio, we sketched and roughly prototyped some ideas and guerrilla tested them.

 Another important step was the checkout process.
 After the emotional creation in the studio, the users would be abruptly taken out of it by being shown a generic image of the product in the basket.
 For a lot of people this is where the magic stopped and they would leave the page.
 So we knew we had to carry on the personalisation through the basket page too.

 Working very closely with our front end devs we created a dynamic product image where the users pictures would show up instead of the generic stock images.
 This proved very successful, and not only increased the sale of all products across the board, but also the average order value.

-An important optimisation was the navigation of the website - with the introduction of new products.
-We’ve looked at the data, did A/B testing and kept on improving on the click-through rate and visibility of other products on the website.
+Another challenge was optimising the navigation of the website - with the introduction of new products.
+We’ve done extensive A/B testing and kept iterating on the content, layout and design to improve the click-through rate and visibility of all products on the website

-Other challenges were creating a Sticky9 app (V1 in just one month), a shipping logic as now we produce and deliver in multiple countries, adapting the creation studio for different products, a new up-sale journey with accessories, introducing Facebook images as a new photo source and even going on TV!
+Other projects were to create a Sticky9 app - MVP in just one month, a shipping logic as now we produce and deliver in multiple countries, a new up-sale journey with accessories, introducing Facebook images as a new photo source and even going on TV!